octopusthink/kelpie/README.md

 # Kelpie

-A block editor-friendly starter theme for WordPress.
+A system-oriented and block editor-friendly starter theme for WordPress.
 Alternatively: [Scottish water-horse spirits](https://en.wikipedia.org/wiki/Kelpie). 🦄

 Kelpie is designed for agency-types building custom WordPress themes for clients.
 If you're looking to build a theme to distribute more widely, this may not be the right choice for you.